TSG Playground

 playground/test - Click Execute in the Quick Actions menu

-- In the request form:
+- Fill in the request form:

 - Method: GET